-While you can’t completely avoid diabetic retinopathy, you can reduce your risk of developing it.
-Better control of blood sugar slows the onset and progression of retinopathy and lessens the need for laser surgery for severe retinopathy.
+While you can’t completely prevent diabetic retinopathy, you can reduce your risk of getting it.
+Controlling your blood sugar slows the start of retinopathy.
+It also keeps it from getting worse.
+It also lessens the need for laser surgery for severe retinopathy.

 Diabetic eye disease refers to a group of eye problems that people with diabetes may face.
 All can cause severe vision loss or even blindness.
 Fortunately, diabetic eye disease often can be treated before vision loss occurs.
 All people with diabetes need a dilated eye exam at least once a year.